Faculty and Staff Profiles

 Professor & director of the Center for Learning & Literacy

 Julie Pennington is a professor of literacy studies in the College of Education and director of the Center for Learning and Literacy.
 She has focused on the areas of literacy and diversity throughout her career as a classroom teacher and literacy intervention teacher for fourteen years and currently as a teacher educator and researcher.
 Her research interests include the use of autoethnography in teacher education and pursuing questions related to how teachers approach literacy instruction in linguistically and culturally diverse settings.
-She is the author of two books, The Colonization of Literacy Education, Educating for Critical Democratic Literacy, and several articles and book chapters focused on issues related to literacy instruction in diverse settings.
+She is the author of three books, The Colonization of Literacy Education, Educating for Critical Democratic Literacy, Autoethnography: Process, Product, and Possibility for Critical Social Research, and several articles and book chapters focused on issues related to literacy instruction in diverse settings.

 Diane Barone is a foundation professor of literacy at the University of Nevada, Reno.
 She became a member of The Reading Hall of Fame in 2015.
 Currently she is serving as President of the International Literacy Association.
 Her research focuses on young children's literacy development and instruction in high poverty schools.
 She has conducted two longitudinal studies of literacy development: one, a four-year study of children prenatally exposed to crack/cocaine and two, a seven-year study of children, predominantly English Language Learners, in a high-poverty school.
 She has had articles published in journals such as Reading Research Quarterly, Journal of Literacy Research, Elementary School Journal, The Reading Teacher, Gifted Childhood Quarterly, and Research in the Teaching of English.
 She has written several books: Resilient Children, Research-Based Practices in Early Literacy, and Using Your Core Reading Program and Children's Literature K-3 and 4-6.
 She works in public schools to enhance student learning in literacy and she has mentored teachers seeking National Board Certification.
 She served as the Editor of Reading Research Quarterly and was a board member of the International Reading Association and the National Reading Conference.
 She is currently Editor of The Reading Teacher with Marla Mallette.